GPV/KCV supports Victoria’s battle to secure more funding for Victorian government schools

 Support for kinship carers

-GPV/KCV is committed to amplifying the voices of kinship care families within government, improving the visibility of kinship carers and raising understanding of carer families and carers’ roles.
-GPV/KCV calls for: The Victorian Government to increase the allowance to kinship…
+GPV/KCV is committed to amplifying voices of kinship care families within government, improving visibility of kinship carers and raising understanding of carer families and carers’ roles.
+GPV/KCV calls for the Vic Government to increase the allowance to kinship carers.

 Improving education for all

-Since 2004 GPV/KCV has been campaigning for improvements in provision of education services to all children and young people.
-Since 2010 GPV/KCV has been particularly concerned about provision of education services to children and young people in out of home…
+Since 2004 GPV/KCV has been campaigning for improvements in education services to all children and young people.
+Since 2010 GPV/KCV has been particularly concerned about provision of education to children and young people in out of home care.

 Become a GPV Member Today